carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 ~~~
 {: .output}

-We can convert the vector CRS to our raster (`ndvi`) CRS:
+In order to use the vector data as a classifier for our raster, we need to convert the vector data to the appropriate CRS and crop to our raster domain.
+The CRS conversion can be done from the vector CRS (EPSG:28992) to our raster `ndvi` CRS (EPSG:32631) with:
 ~~~
 field_to_raster_crs = field.to_crs(ndvi.rio.crs)
 ~~~
 {: .language-python}

-We can further crop the vectors with the same bounds as `ndvi` and view the data:
+We can further crop the vector data with the same bounds as `ndvi` and view the data:
 ~~~
 xmin, xmax = (629000, 639000)
 ymin, ymax = (5804000, 5814000)